davidmahesh/SupplyChain_Visibility_Optimization/Milestone1/README.md

 # Milestone 1 – Data Preparation & Power BI Modeling

-This milestone focuses on preparing the Smart Supply Chain dataset for analysis by cleaning, transforming, and modeling the data in Power BI.
+This milestone focuses on preparing the Smart Supply Chain dataset for analysis by cleaning, transforming and modeling the data in Power BI.

 ## Objective